 - Do: Try focusing on one task at a time: “We’re getting ready to have dinner soon.
 It’s time to put your toys away.
 When you’re finished, let me know and I’ll tell you what to do next.”

 Schoolwork that seems simple on the surface may actually require a lot of working memory.
 With kids trying to tackle too much at once it often translates to sloppy — or unfinished — work and creates anxiety.
 Teasing out the micro-tasks will help you and your child break the assignment down into manageable parts.

-For example, if your child is writing an essay he’s using his working memory to recall important information, generate and organize ideas, use correct spelling and grammar, and even make sure his writing is legible.
-Trying to think through everything at once can clutter up his mental scratchpad.
-Instead encourage him to approach one task at a time:
+For example, when children are writing an essay they’re using their working memory to recall important information, generate and organize ideas, use correct spelling and grammar, and even make sure their writing is legible.
+Trying to think through everything at once can clutter up their mental scratchpad.
+Instead encourage them to approach one task at a time: